-British born artist, Joanna Manousis lives and works in the United States, creating sculptural objects and installations.
+British born artist, Joanna Manousis creates sculptural objects and installations.
 Primarily working in glass, Manousis has mastered control of the medium, manipulating it through a multi-disciplinary process that often incorporates other materials such as cast bronze, enamel, and even taxidermy.
 She states, “I am drawn to the contrasting qualities of glass–transparent yet solid, it simultaneously reveals yet barricades.”

 Her work is born out of a sustained exploration of human nature and the conflicts that exist between our inner reality and the world we occupy.
 Manousis often emphasizes decadence and grandiosity to illuminate the superfluous nature of accumulated luxury when faced with our own impermanence.